cswartzvi/hamilton/writeups/garbage_collection/post.md

-# On Garbage Collection and Memory Optimization in Hamilton
+# On Garbage Collection and Memory Optimization in Apache Hamilton

 ## A chance to nerd out